 Is Marketing Email the Same as Transactional Email?

 Marketing emails operate just like transactional emails, except that instead of being triggered by individual user actions, marketing emails are timed and sent strategically to a specific list of recipients.
-The content will correspond to marketing campaigns, product promotions, newsletters, or other general communication for customers that does not apply to a particular transaction.
+The content will correspond to marketing campaigns, product promotions, newsletters, or other general communications for customers that don’t apply to a particular transaction.